SOCIAL MEDIA MARKETING

 While five or six categories are a good starting point, you might also want to experiment with having more or fewer categories.
 There are no hard and fast rules, so feel free to find what works best for you!
 Here's an example of how you could create multiple categories based around the types of posts in your tech blog, for example:

-Updates For Promotion
+Updates For Blog Promotion

 No matter how many categories you use or how you choose to schedule them, you're sure to find that they make it a whole lot easier to plan, write, and schedule your social media posts.
 Categorizing also opens up the door for automation.
 With a good scheduling tool, you'll be able to save hours of time each week by automating the posting process!